 6. Additional Professional Development

 Business schools are very, very competitive!
 When it comes to recruiting for top internships, you must be prepared pretty early in your MBA journey.
-Although you have access to your school’s career center, a great benefit of being a Consortium member is having a ton of additional access to professional development opportunities, second-year Consortium students, and OP.
+Although you have access to your school’s career center, a great benefit of being a Consortium member is having a ton of additional access to professional development opportunities, second-year Consortium students, and the OP.
 Starting in the summer before your first year of school, The Consortium will help you polish your resume and perfect your 30-second elevator pitch.
 This plays a huge role in building your confidence to pursue those top internship opportunities.

 7. Access to the Consortium Network